MPPR Rates for CY 2018 Available

 The therapy caps exceptions process applies an annual manual medical review (MMR) requirement when a beneficiary’s incurred expenses reaches a threshold of $3,700.
 Each beneficiary’s incurred expenses apply towards the MMR thresholds in the same manner as it applies to the therapy caps.
 There’s one threshold for PT and SLP services combined and another threshold for OT services.
 Now, through MACRA, not all claims exceeding the thresholds are subject to MMR as they were before.
 The MMR is currently in effect through December 31, 2017 for some claims over the $3,700 thresholds.
 For a general overview of the medical review process, go to the Medical Review and Education website.
 For more information on the MMR of therapy claims above the $3,700 thresholds, visit the Medical Review and Education website’s Therapy Cap section.

 Prior to October 1, 2012, the therapy caps applied to all outpatient therapy services except those furnished by outpatient hospitals and critical access hospitals (CAHs).
 The therapy caps, and related provisions, were first applied to outpatient hospitals on October 1, 2012; and, this application was extended through MACRA until January 1, 2018.
 Beginning January 1, 2014, the outpatient therapy caps, and related provisions, apply to therapy services furnished by a CAH.
-Therapy services furnished by a CAH are counted toward the therapy caps as if the services were paid under the Medicare Physician Fee Schedule.
+Therapy services furnished by a CAH are counted toward the therapy caps as if the services were paid under the Medicare Physician Fee Schedule (MPFS).
 The amount counted toward the caps for services furnished by a CAH also reflect any applicable therapy multiple procedure payment reductions (MPPR).
 This provision does not change the actual method of payment for therapy services furnished by a CAH.

 Due to an oversight, the therapy caps and related provisions were inadvertently not applied to Maryland hospitals at the time they were applied by law to other outpatient hospitals – first effective on October 1, 2012 and later extended by MACRA through CY 2017, as noted above.
-However, beginning January 1, 2016 CMS will apply these therapy cap provisions to Maryland hospitals.
+However, beginning January 1, 2016 CMS began applying the therapy caps, and related provisions to all Maryland hospitals.
 The majority of Maryland hospitals are paid under the Maryland All-Payer Model; and the therapy services they furnish are paid based on the charges they submit rather than on the MPFS.
 As such, covered therapy services provided by a Maryland hospital paid under the All-Payer Model will be counted toward the therapy caps based on submitted charges.
 Consequently, these accrued amounts do not reflect the MPFS rates or any applicable therapy MPPR amounts.
 For the specialty hospitals in Maryland that are not paid under the Maryland All-Payer Model, therapy services are paid based on the MPFS and the therapy caps are accrued as they are for all other hospitals and CAHs using MPFS amounts after the MPPR is applied.
 For more information about Maryland hospitals see Transmittals 3367 and 3454 and Chapter 5 of the Medicare Claims Processing Manual.
-For beneficiary information about 2016 Medicare Limits on Therapy Services, please view the Beneficiary Fact Sheet on Medicare Limits on Therapy Services.
+For beneficiary information about 2017 Medicare Limits on Therapy Services, please view the Beneficiary Fact Sheet on Medicare Limits on Therapy Services.
 If you have questions about the Medicare Program, you should first get in touch with your Medicare Contractor.
 To find contact information, please use the Provider Compliance Interactive Map.

 For more information about the therapy caps and other therapy payment policies, please see: